nxp-auto-goldvip/gvip/xen/README.rst

 **Note**: Do not set an IP address for the physical interface.

-Configuring the V2X DomU
+Configuring the V2X domU
 ------------------------

-The V2Xdomu configuration is stored in the */etc/xen/auto* directory and it is started before the user logs in.
+The V2X domU configuration is stored in the */etc/xen/auto* directory and it is started before the user logs in.
 In order to prevent the machine from auto-starting at boot time, it is necessary to move the configuration file to a different directory (for example */etc/xen*).
 After reboot, only Domain-0 will be started.

 Several configuration fields are present in the V2X domU configuration file:

     - **kernel**: The image that will be used in order to boot the DomU;
     - **memory**: Allocated memory for the domU, in MB;
     - **name**: DomU name.
 This name can be used to connect to the DomU using the xl console command;
     - **vcpus**: Number of virtual CPUs that are to be used for the VM;
     - **cpus**: Physical CPUs that are allocated to the VM;
     - **disk**: Physical storage device that stores the file system for the VM;
     - **extra**: Root device, console setting;
     - **vif**: Network bridge that forwards frames from the physical interface, created automatically at Domain-0 boot time.

 For more detailed information please consult the XEN official documentation: https://xenproject.org/